 Flood Watch from THU 2:00 PM EDT until FRI 2:00 PM EDT

-Flood Watch from THU 2:00 PM EDT until FRI 2:00 PM EDTNew

 Issued by National Weather Service – Binghamton, NY